How Temperatures Affect Your Gas, Electric or Plug-in Hybrid Vehicle

 • Ice can collect in the fuel line.
 Although you aren’t likely to see temperatures reach the freezing point for gasoline (generally around -40 degrees Fahrenheit), you may still have problems if moisture from condensation collects in the fuel line and freezes.
 Ice in the line interferes with fuel intake, making it more difficult to start the gas or hybrid car and resulting in sputtery engine performance.

 • Tires lose air pressure.
 Tire pressure decreases by about 1 pound per square inch for every 10 degrees Fahrenheit the temperature drops.
 Air doesn’t have to leave the tire for this loss in pressure to happen; dropping temperatures cause the air to become denser, which leads to lower tire pressure.
 When tires have low pressure, the rolling resistance is increased, which affects handling and fuel economy.
-This is especially important for EVs because they have more torque and tires can wear out more quickly.
+This is especially important for EVs because they have more torque, and tires can wear out more quickly.

 • Fluids thicken.
 Cold temperatures make oil; antifreeze; and power steering, transmission and brake fluids move slower.
 This causes extra work for your car when you start the engine, and it can make the car’s performance feel sluggish.